 Christmas Number Puzzles contains eleven pages of puzzles.
 This resource will cover numbers one through twenty.
 It is recommended that you print on cardstock and laminate it so you can use it for years to come.

 Doing Christmas Number Puzzles

 To begin this center, students will first pick a puzzle piece with the number and identify it.

 They will then find the matching puzzle piece by counting how many presents are on each puzzle piece.

 Once the matching piece is found, they can place the pieces together to make a match.
 These steps will be repeated until all of the puzzle pieces have a match or if the time for the center is up.

 Differentiating Christmas Number Puzzles

 I always love centers that a variety of ages and abilities can use.
 Here are some ideas to differentiate this center so that it can meet the needs of your students.
 If some of your students are not able to put together the puzzle pieces, you can leave the puzzle pieces together.
 Have students trace the number with their finger or a vis-a-vie marker and then count the presents one at a time.
-One to one correspondence can be a tricky concept for many kids, so offering them multiple opportunities to practice if very beneficial for them.
+One-to-one correspondence can be a tricky concept for many kids, so offering them multiple opportunities to practice is very beneficial for them.

 If putting number puzzles together is a breeze for some of your students, encourage them to create addition or subtraction sentences with each puzzle.
 This will allow them to take their knowledge of the material one step further.